-Project reviews increase Program accountability and transparency; improve project design, implementation, and overall effectiveness; and facilitate information sharing and adaptive management.

-This report provides the Independent Scientific Review Panel's (ISRP) comments and recommendations on 47 projects.
-An additional project will be reviewed for the ISRP's final report.
-In this preliminary review, the ISRP recommends response requested for 10 proposals and requests that the proponents for those projects provide point-by-point responses to our concerns by April 30, 2019.

-The ISRP finds that 21 projects meet the ISRP's scientific review criteria and 11 projects meet scientific criteria with some qualifications.
-The ISRP expects that the qualifications will be addressed during contracting, implementation, future annual reports, and/or the upcoming 2020 and 2021 Category Reviews.
-The ISRP recommends not applicable for 5 proposals because their content was not amenable to scientific review.
-The ISRP's recommendations and comments for the 37 projects that received not applicable, meets criteria, or meets criteria (qualified) recommendations are final, and the ISRP does not need a response from those projects during the response loop for this process.
+Project reviews increase Fish and Wildlife Program accountability and transparency; improve project design, implementation, and overall effectiveness; help track project and Program performance; and facilitate information sharing and adaptive management.
+This report provides the Independent Scientific Review Panel's (ISRP) final comments and recommendations on 48 projects in the Mainstem and Program Support Category (see Table of Projects, pp iii-v).
+The ISRP finds that 27 projects meet the ISRP's scientific review criteria and 16 projects meet scientific criteria with some qualifications.
+The ISRP expects the qualifications to be addressed during contracting, implementation, future annual reports, or the upcoming 2020 and 2021 Category Reviews.
+The ISRP recommends not applicable for 5 proposals that were not amenable to scientific review.

+This Category Review covers a broad array of topics.
+We provide a brief overview of the issues and key findings in this section.
+Section II explains the ISRP review process, and Section III includes programmatic comments and recommendations on issues general to many projects; Section IV includes detailed comments and recommendations on the individual projects.

-The ISRP also provides programmatic comments on issues that apply across projects and inform the future direction of the Fish and Wildlife Program.
-Widely applicable topics discussed include project objectives, adaptive management, information sharing, data analysis and management, and communicating uncertainty.
-More specific topics discussed include conservation enforcement, variation in smolt-to-adult survival rate estimates, and fish marking.
-The programmatic comments are preliminary and provided for consideration by the Council, project proponents, and the public during the response loop of this review.
-The ISRP welcomes feedback and will refine and develop these comments more fully in the final report.
+The programmatic comments in Section III are intended to help inform the future direction of the Fish and Wildlife Program.
+General topics covered include the need for projects to establish quantitative objectives, employ adaptive management, easily share information, conduct proper data management/analysis, and communicate uncertainty.
+More specific topics include quantifying the benefits of conservation enforcement, understanding variation in smolt-to-adult survival estimates, resolving issues related to fish marking, quantifying the effects of toxic contaminants, and the need to consider the complexity and novelty of the Basin's hybrid-ecosystem.